Different Versions of AP Exams

 Frequently Asked Questions

-Which subjects had additional exam versions in 2014?
+Which subjects will have additional exam versions in 2015?

 How does the College Board decide which version of the AP Exam my students will receive?